 Example Answer 2: Mental Health Nurses

 Mental health nurses provide specialised care to individuals with dementia.
 They administer medications, conduct regular mental health assessments, and support emotional well-being.
 They educate both the person with dementia and their family about the illness, helping them understand what to expect as the condition progresses.
-Additionally, they offer counselling and support to manage symptoms like depression, anxiety, and agitation.
-Their role is vital in maintaining the mental health of both patients and their caregivers.
+Also, they offer counselling and support to manage symptoms like depression, anxiety, and agitation.
+Their role is really important in maintaining the mental health of both patients and their caregivers.

 Example Answer 3: Care Workers